 The great news is that all of the childhood vaccines are thimerosal-free!
 So you don’t need to worry about it any longer!

 Some of the influenza vaccines are produced in multi-dose vials, and therefore contain thimerosal.
-The single-dose vials and the live attenuated FluMist nasal spray do not contain thimerosal.
+You can always ask for a thimerosal-free flu vaccine.

 Several other vaccines do contain thimerosal.
 For a complete list of the vaccines containing thimerosal: HERE.